T. N. HAYDEN

 • About Kirsten

-When I was in sixth grade, I went to a new school, and I wrote my first series of short stories Sleeping Girl which was a mix of the stories Sleeping Beauty and Anastasia with my own twists.
-I also wrote my first "longer" story: The Way to Charm.
-Mrs. Harper, the school librarian, was a huge encouragement, and it was through her enthusiasm that I decided to venture into longer stories.
+In sixth grade, I went to a new school and wrote my first series of short stories, Sleeping Girl, which was a mix of Sleeping Beauty and Anastasia with my own twists.
+I also wrote my first “longer” story, The Way to Charm.
+The school librarian, Mrs. Harper, was a huge encouragement, and thanks to her enthusiasm, I felt brave enough to start tackling longer stories.

 Home